madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

 layout: post
 title: "Understanding Random Forests and implementing it in Python scikit-learn"
 date: 2017-12-04 08:15:00 +0530
 description: Random Forests are a class of ensemble machine learning algorithms for classification, regression and analysis.
-Random forests run efficiently on large data sets and are know for their unwavering accuracy.
-Random forests are one of the most used algorithms in practice and work very well even when large portions of data set are missing or corrupted.
+Random forests run efficiently on large data sets and are known for their unwavering accuracy.
+In this article, I will explain the basics on random forests along with an example implementation using Python Scikit-learn
 categories: Machine-Learning
 ---

 # What are Random Forests?

 Random Forests are a class of [ensemble machine learning algorithms](https://en.wikipedia.org/wiki/Ensemble_learning) for classification, regression and analysis.
-Random forests run efficiently on large data sets and are know for their unwavering accuracy.
+Random forests run efficiently on large data sets and are knows for their unwavering accuracy.
 Random forests are one of the most used algorithms in practice and work very well even when large portions of data set are missing or corrupted.

 > Random forests are frequently used as "blackbox" models, as they generate reasonable predictions across a wide range of data while requiring little configuration in packages such as scikit-learn.